Key Facts & Figures

 Pier II is the heart of general cargo handling.
 Here are mainly metals, forest products and project cargo as well as container handled.
 But Pier II is mainly characterized by the transshipment of wind turbines.

-Cranes with a lifting capacity of up to 100 tonnnes ensure the fast handling of goods.
-Since mid-2019, it is possible to load goods of up to almost 300 tonnes by using two new mobile harbour cranes in tandem.
+Cranes with a lifting capacity of up to 100 tonnes ensure the fast handling of goods.
+By using two mobile harbour cranes in tandem it is possible to load goods of up to almost 300 tonnes.
 Furthermore, there are two cranes available for loading and unloading at berth 16, which can be equipped with hooks or grapples.
 Here, among other things, sheet metal and pipes for EEW Special Pipe Construction GmbH are handled.

 Three solid sheds, each 360 meters long, with land and water-side track and road connections, are used for transhipment and storage.
 A total of 600,000 square meters of open storage and 120,000 square meters of covered storage for general cargo are available at the Rostock seaport.